-BTW-Total credit for this idea goes to my bff Melinda, who loves to throw a good Halloween par-tay.
+Dressing up the table is an easy way to make the dinner a little more special, and what’s more fun than eating food right off the table?
+Credit for this idea goes to my friend Melinda, who loves to throw a good Halloween party.
 She’s done everything from the Dead Man’s dinner to punch in a toilet bowl.

 Yes, an actual toilet bowl.